Paul-002/react-ramen-app/README.md

 The project was branched and then merged to the master after making all necessary changes.

 ## Features
-List of ready features
+List of ready features 🔥
 * Routing with React Router,
 * Firebase Authentication and user database,
 * Redux state management,
 * Navigating programmatically,
-* Handling errors locally
+* Handling errors locally.

 ## Screenshots